Cinderella Game: Development

 Cinderella Game is written by Oh Sang-hee, who previously wrote Gracious Revenge (2019–2020) and directed by Lee Hyun-kyung, who previously directed Nothing Uncovered (2024).
 It is produced by Miracle K Story and Jidam Media.

 Casting

-Na Young-hee, Ji Soo-won, Kim Hye-ok, and Choi Jong-hwan were reportedly confirmed their appearances on October 30, 2024.
+Na Young-hee, Ji Soo-won, Kim Hye-ok, and Choi Jong-hwan reportedly confirmed their appearances on October 30, 2024.
 On the same day, actress Han Groo is reported to appear as the lead as reported by Joy News 24.
 The next day, Han, Choi Sang, Park Ri-won, and Kwon Do-hyung had been confirmed to appear as the main characters.